Ai Ai Syndrome: Critical reception

-Ai Ai Syndrome was well-received critically, being awarded at the 2014 CD Shop Awards for best Kantō region artst.
+Ai Ai Syndrome was well-received critically, being awarded at the 2014 CD Shop Awards for best Kantō region artist.
 The release impressed iTunes Japan staff, who listed them in their annual list of new artists who they expect to break into mainstream music in 2014.

 Fumiaki Amano of Skream! praised Itsuka's lyrics on top of "heavy and aggressive tracks" as "sharp", feeling that their strength were in the mix of cuteness with the lyrical content dealing with the dark side and contradictions in society, and praised "OLHero" for its emotiveness.
 Jun Shiozawa was worried that the band's concept of an office lady rap unit was gimmicky until listening to Ai Ai Syndrome.
 He praised the group's "hybrid sound" and lyrical content, describing Itsuka's rapping skills as sharp and smooth.
 CDJournal reviewers praised the release's lyrics in particular.

 What's In? author Masaya Kondo described as Ai Ai Syndrome as being targeted more towards women, and dealing more exclusively with female and office themes compared to the more universal content on their debut studio album Distopping.